rena-deane/slackbook-bot/README.md

-# slackbook-bot
+# Slackbook - a slackbot that talks to our Facebook page

-Slackbot that tells me about what's happening on Facebook
+Based on [Botkit](http://howdy.ai/botkit) - Building Blocks for Building Bots.